La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 ### Subordinate Clauses

 A subordinate clause is a sentence within a sentence.
-Its predicate relates one (or more) of its internal arguments to the phrase it modifies; the internal argument is called a ``modal case'' of the modified phrase.
+Its predicate relates one (or more) of its internal arguments to the phrase it modifies; the internal argument is called a modal case of the modified phrase.
 A subordinate clause can specify a tense, location, possession (genitive case), listener (vocative case), speaker in dialogue, gender, plural number, repeated action, and numerous miscellaneous cases as in the examples below.
 Its purpose is signalled by a linking word:

 _ve_
      A supplementary comment, giving additional information about the modified phrase, typically adding a modal case.